-These tags are made of metal and are stamped with numbers which enable individual animals to be identified by reading the tag (Figure 1A and 1B).
-Most Monel ear tags (Figure 1A) used in Western Australia are sourced from the National Band and Tag Company (USA).
-Tag numbers can be prefixed with letters to identify sites or study/project names.
-These prefixes and number ranges can be specified when ordering.
-It is recommended that all tags for the department use are ordered through the Western Shield Zoologist, to ensure there are no duplications in prefixes and numbers.
-This is particularly important when, more than one study is being conducted in an area where individual animals may be observed by either study.
+These tags are made of metal and are stamped or laser etched with numbers, which enable individual animals to be identified by reading the tag (Figure 1A).
+Most Monel ear tags used in Western Australia are sourced from the National Band and Tag Company (USA).
+Tag numbers can be ordered with prefixed letters and numbers to identify sites or study/project names.
+It is recommended that all tags for departmental use are ordered through the Western Shield Zoologist, to ensure there are no duplications in prefixes and numbers.
+This is particularly important when more than one study is conducted in an area where individual animals may be observed by either study.